jdleo/jdleo-me-latest/src/blog/posts/semantic-diversity-benchmark.md

 ## A Note on Embedding Models

-It's worth noting that these results are dramatically different from my initial experiments using spaCy's word embeddings.
-The ranking completely reshuffled when I switched to OpenAI's `text-embedding-3-large`, highlighting how the choice of embedding model fundamentally affects evaluation outcomes.
+The choice of embedding model fundamentally affects evaluation outcomes.
+Using OpenAI's `text-embedding-3-large` provides more sophisticated semantic understanding compared to simpler approaches.
 This suggests that:

 1. **Embedding quality matters**: More sophisticated embedding models may provide more nuanced semantic understanding
 2. **Evaluation robustness**: Any benchmark should be tested across multiple embedding approaches to ensure consistent insights